TheFlemoid/ESP-IDF-HD44780/README.md

 6. Send the actual function set instruction then wait >50us.
    The function set instruction is as follows:
      0b001(DL)(N)(F)00 where:
-     - DL is 1 for 8 bit interface, 0 for 4 bit interface
+     - DL is 1 for 8-bit mode or 0 for 4-bit mode
      - N is 0 for one line, or 1 for two line (this is the logical number of lines as perceived by the LCD controller, which would still be two for four line displays).